05 Mar Shoulder Extension Mobility Drills

 Shoulder Extension Bridges

-Initiate this movement by retracting (pulling back) and slightly depressing (pulling down) the shoulder blades then lift your hips up to stretch into shoulder extension.
+Initiate this movement by retracting (pulling back) and slightly depressing (pulling down) the shoulder blades, then lift your hips to stretch into shoulder extension.

-These are my favorite shoulder extension drill as it also incorporates some thoracic mobility as well.
+These are one of my favorite drills as it also incorporates some thoracic mobility as well.
 BUT it takes someone that already has good shoulder extension and just needs a little bit more.
 Make sure to fully open the shoulders up and then raise the hips as high as possible.

 Suspension Trainer Stretch